PHP API Reference

 $schema->columnNames(); // list<string>Driver system

 merql uses a pluggable driver system to abstract database-specific operations.
-Drivers are auto-detected from the PDO connection.
+Drivers are auto-detected from the connection driver identity.

 Driver (interface)